Inglemoor High School: Athletics

 Inglemoor's sports teams play in the KingCo 4A conference, and in many cases use Pop Keeney Stadium, located in Bothell, Washington, as their home field.

 The girls' swim and dive team has earned four state championships.

-Inglemoor's main rivals are the Bothell Cougars.
+The women's crew program has attended the USRowing Youth National Champions three times since the program's founding in 2018: 2022, 2023, and 2024.

 Inglemoor participates in a range of sports, including: